 These questions will help me focus my time investment and serve your audience as strategically as possible.
-This is another way to say that I’m most attracted to conferences that are strategically planned and to hosts who are familiar with my gifts and my works, not just my name.
+This is another way to say that I’m most attracted to conferences that are strategically planned and to hosts who are familiar with my recent writings.

-If that is you, my 2022 just filled up.
-But if you’re a conference host planning out 2023 or 2024 dates, email me ideas (crede DOT ut DOT intelligas AT mac DOT com).
-And I can get those requests sent along to the committee that makes the final decisions on my speaking schedule.
+If that is you, my 2022 and most of 2023 is now full.
+But if you’re a conference host planning out 2024 dates, email me ideas (crede DOT ut DOT intelligas AT mac DOT com).
+Podcast and radio interviews can be booked sooner, beginning in February 2023.

 As international travel becomes a greater priority for me, please make note of three changes beginning in 2024 for my domestic travel.
 (1) I am limiting trips to two-night commitments max.
 (2) I have largely moved on from digital media and focus on the macro tech themes of my latest book.
 And (3) I am now geographically focused on the southwest (NorCal, SoCal, Silicon Valley, Phoenix, Dallas, Austin, etc).